mondeja/project-config/docs/reference/plugins.rst

 Check if a set of files and/or directories exists.

-It acceepts an array of paths.
+It accepts an array of paths.
 If a path ends with ``/`` character it is considered a directory.

 .. rubric:: Examples